 The vegetables in this meal are completely customizable but not all vegetables are great for sheet pan meals.
 The best vegetables will hold up well during roasting and will develop a delicious caramelized flavor.
 Here are some options:

-If you have leftovers of this sheet pan dinner, I recommend storing them all together in an airtight container.
-They will last up to five days in the refrigerator.
+For leftovers, I recommend storing them all together in an airtight container.
+Leftovers will last up to five days in the refrigerator.
 To reheat, I recommend spreading the leftovers on a sheet pan and reheating in the oven.
 If you’re in a rush, the microwave will work but the vegetables won’t be as crispy.